What is a Special Needs Trust?

 Why Consider a Special Needs TrustSpecial needs trusts are important for three reasons.
 First, your disabled family member may be eligible for government benefits during his or her lifetime.
 The most common is supplemental security income (SSI), which is only available to people below a certain income and asset level.
 A special needs trust is an irrevocable trust that allows you to give them money or assets without threatening their eligibility for government programs.

 A second reason is that your family member may have unique needs that a simple bequest will not address.
 You can design the trust so that the trust assets are managed according to those specific needs.
 Third, you may be concerned about assets being reached by creditors or an ex-spouse.
 Particular if your family has mental disabilities, you may have concerns about his or her ability to exercise good judgment in all circumstances.
-A special needs trust can help protect those assets and make sure they remain intact for your family member's benefit.
-Types of Special Needs TrustsThe most commonly used kind of special needs trust is a third party special needs trust.
-This is where you as the third party can put assets into the trust to be managed by the trustee.
-If set up properly, it will not count against their benefits.
-You can also specify what happens to the assets after the beneficiary passes.
+A special needs trust can help protect those assets and make sure they remain intact for your family member's benefit. |

 Need Help With a Special Needs Trust?OR